 Dental care and eyecare

-You might be entitled to discounted or free dental care or eyecare.
+You might be entitled to discounted or free dental or eye care.
 This depends on where you live and your personal circumstances.

 Special equipment